 Just follow the instructions I have outlined above, and you’ll have your Outlook mail server settings up and running in no time!

-Why use a limited email app like Microsoft Outlook when you can easily handle your email through Gmail and GMass instead?
+Instead of using a limited mail app like Microsoft Outlook, you can easily handle your emails through Gmail and GMass instead.

-It’s simple, affordable and offers more functionality than any other email tool.
-So why not give GMass a try today and take your email reach to the next level?
+Why not try GMass today and take your email performance to the next level?